yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 Make sure the updated object include its ID when using this option.

-(!)
-To use Delta updates you don't have to implement any special interface or have special serialization code.
+{% exclamation %} To use Delta updates you don't have to implement any special interface or have special serialization code.
 You can use a regular Object.

 When updating an object, you can specify 0 (ZERO) as the lease time.
 This instructs the space to use the original lease time used when the object was written to the Space.